|

 Problems have been reported running Ruslan CDs on Windows 2000 and XP systems that have recently been updated.
 The problem is that files and registry settings that are associated with the 16-bit MSDOS subsystem needed to run Toolbook can sometimes be deleted or corrupted during the update.

-"Config.nt The system file is not suitable for running MS-DOS and Microsoft
+"Config.nt The system file is not suitable for running MS-DOS and Microsoft Windows applications"

 "Autoexec.nt The system file is not suitable for running MS-DOS ..."